roger-king/gen-reacts-app/README.md

 ```

 ### Workflow:

 I try to keep the methodology of reactjs, which is reusable components.

 All of my reusable components would be contained in `src/app/components/<component>`.
 This allows me to keep my focus on that single component and cleaner importing.

-Pages or views are kept inside `src/app/containers/<container>`.
-Containers are basically what react would consider a "Route's Component".
+Pages or views are kept inside `src/app/pages/<page>`.
+Pages are basically what react would consider a "Route's Component".
 It's what the route endpoint is looking to render.
 The idea here is that all containers are built by components.

-### Workflow Bonuses:
-I use gulp to kick start and speed up our development process by having "magic" keyboards or commands that would help us do things like generate components and containers (templated).

 <h2 align="center"> Commands </h2>
 <p>